metal-stack/docs/docs/src/development/proposals/MEP8/README.md

 ## API and behavior

-The API will get a new endpoint `filesystemlayouts` (TODO naming) to create/update/delete a set of available `filesystemlayouts`.
+The API will get a new endpoint `filesystemlayouts`to create/update/delete a set of available `filesystemlayouts`.

 ### Constraints